altanner/graphical-data-apps/site-build/content/posts/00intro.md

 - how to bring data into a dataframe, the core data format for Streamlit
 - how to generate visualisations, aiding exploration of the data.

-### Requirements and set up
-To get the most out of this course, learners should:
-- be comfortable with writing Python at an intermediate level, for example with an understanding of functions, arguments and imports
-- have at least a basic knowledge of the [Pandas Dataframe](https://realpython.com/lessons/introduction-pandas-dataframe/)
-- have [Anaconda Navigator](https://www.anaconda.com/products/distribution) installed, so you can run a Jupyter Lab session in your browser
-- have experience of working in Jupyter Lab (or another IDE).

-We will need a couple of